01ayush09/Scalable-Quantized-LLM-Serving-Architecture/README.md

     Makes self-hosted LLMs feasible economically

 For more on quantization strategies such as AWQ, SmoothQuant, and GPTQ, see related research literature.(https://github.com/nyunAI/lmquant?utm_source=chatgpt.com)

+# 🙌 Contributing

+Contributions are welcome!
+You can:

+⭐ Star the repo
+🐛 Report issues
+🔀 Submit pull requests with enhancements